eced4406/eced4406.github.io/labs/0x001-fuzzing.md

 Now, you'll be prompted to configure the virtual machine.
 There are some important properties you'll want to set:
 * **Subscription**: Make sure "Azure for Students" is selected.
 * **Resource group**: You can set this if you want.
 Resource groups are like folders for cloud resources, making it easier to track them or clean them up when you're done.
-If you plan on using Azure for other courses, you could make an "ECED 4406" resource group.
+You could make an "ECED 4406" resource group.
 * **Virtual machine name**: Set this to something memorable (e.g. lab-0x001-vm)
 * **Region**: On a student subscription, you'll have limited choice here.
 At the time of writing this, "West Europe" or "UK South" seem to have the best selection of VMs.
 If you pick a region that is geographically distant, you'll experience higher latency when connecting to the VM.
 * **Image**: Choose Debian 11 "Bullseye" - Gen 2